henryyinyufei/Applied-discrete-data-analysis/README.md

 This course introduces students to the most important methods for analyzing categorical data.
 The focus of the course is twofold: classical methods in categorical data analysis, such as chi-squared tests, and logistic and loglinear (Poisson) regression techniques.

-\tab Introduction and review: likelihood methods and R Analysis with binary variables
+&nbsp Introduction and review: likelihood methods and R Analysis with binary variables
 Analysis with multicategory variables
 Analysis with count response